Awareness

 Objectives

-Support overall SiNERGe project goals of identifying and connecting with providers who serve sickle cell patients in the Northeast region.
+Support overall SiNERGe project goals of identifying and connecting providers with each other and with sickle cell patients in the Northeast region.

 Provide access to capacity-building expertise and resources for CBOs.